roylennon85/android-facebook/README.md

 5. You can add description, caption, picture and more to the sharing message.
 Visit https://developers.facebook.com/docs/reference/android/current/class/FacebookDialog.ShareDialogBuilder/ for more information.
 6. You can handle responses from share dialog in the onActivityResult method: FacebookDialog.getNativeDialogDidComplete, FacebookDialog.getNativeDialogCompletionGesture, FacebookDialog.getNativeDialogPostId.
 7. If the user doesn't have Facebook app install, you should use the FeedDialog instead.
 See share() method in ShareDialogActivity.java class.

+Sharing using API calls

+1. Define publishing logic.
+See publishStory() method in MainFragment.java class.
+2. You need to verify publish permissions.
+Request permissions if user has not granted them.
+3. Create the Request callback that will handle the request response.
+4. Use a Request object to add info for the publication.
+5. Use a RequestAsyncTask to make the request.
+6. When handling session state changes, you need to handle the publish request.
+If there was a pending reauthorization, you need to publish the story if the result was ok.
+7. You need to save the pending publish reautorization value on the onSaveInstanceState() method.

+Sending a Message

+1. Using the Message Dialog requires that the user has Facebook Messenger installed.
+First, we need to check if Messenger is installed.
+See shareLinkMessage() method in MainFragment.java class.
+2. Create the Facebook Message Dialog with info to be sent in the message.
+3. If the Facebook Messenger app is present, show the Message Dialog.

+Sharing Photo in a Message

+1. Check if Facebook Messenger is installed.
+2. Create a FacebookDialog.PhotoMessageDialogBuilder.
+3. Add the images you want to share.
+4. See sharePhotosMessage() method in MainFragment.java class.

+Sending Open Graph Message

+1. Check if Facebook Messenger is installed.
+2. Use FacebookDialog.OpenGraphMessageDialogBuilder to create the dialog.
+3. See Open Graph section for more details.

+Open Graph Custom Stories